Well, they'll stone you when you're trying to be so good

 They'll stone you when you're at the breakfast table

-They'll stone you when you're trying to make a buck
+They'll stone you when you're tryin' to make a buck

-They'll stone you and then they'll say "Good Luck"
+Then they'll stone you and then they'll say "good luck"

 Everybody must get stoned